documentationfor yFiles for HTML 3.0.0.1

 General Thoughts

-In our experience, one of the most common reasons to change the default z-order is the rendering of node labels that are placed inside of the bounds of their owner nodes.
-If two nodes overlap, both labels are fully visible on top of both nodes since by default all labels are drawn in front of all nodes.
-This makes it hard to decide which label belongs to which node and in general just looks strange to many people.
-For this usecase it is sufficient to change the LabelLayerPolicy.
+One of the most common reasons to change the default z-order is to improve the rendering of node labels that are placed inside the bounds of their owner nodes.
+When two nodes overlap, both labels are fully visible on top of both nodes because by default all labels are drawn in front of all nodes.
+This can make it difficult to determine which label belongs to which node and users find this visually confusing.
+For this use case, it is sufficient to change the LabelLayerPolicy.

 Effect of LabelLayerPolicy